 The Arizona Attorney General's Office has concurrent jurisdiction in Maricopa County and statewide for the prosecution of cases involving children exposed to the methamphetamine lab environment.
 In other areas, the County Attorney assumes responsibility for the criminal prosecution.
 The Arizona Attorney General's Office has statewide jurisdiction over the dependency action.

-The Arizona Attorney General's Office of Victim Services will work with CPS to identify the guardian of the child victim and will provide written notification of case status, including dates and times of all legal hearings to the guardian.
-A Victim Advocate is available to accompany the child and/or their legal guardian to court, as well as to detail the rights of the legal guardian with regard to the custodian child and make needed social service referrals.
+The Arizona Attorney General's Office of Victim Services will work with DCS to obtain the contact information for the guardian of the child victim and will provide written notification the of case status, including dates and times of all legal hearings to the guardian.
+A Victim Advocate is available to accompany the child and/or their legal guardian to court, as well as to detail the rights of the legal guardian with regard to the minor victim and make needed social service referrals.
 In some instances, losses to the victim as a result of the crime may be reimbursable.
 The Victim Advocate can provide information about victim compensation, including costs for such items as counseling.
 For more information on victim services, call 602-542-4911.

 What is it like for a child to live in a meth lab?

 Apart from the children themselves, those who best understand what it is really like for a child to live in a meth lab are the investigating police officers and child welfare workers.
 Police veteran Tim Ahumada wrote the following story about his first meth lab bust.